Question: Are lunches served for Day Campers?

 For overnight campers, there is a $20 campstore gift certificate available for bringing a friend who has NEVER been to summer camp at Joy El before.
 (Members of the same household do not qualify as a “friend.”)
 Four friends = FREE week of camp.
 For Day Campers, there is a $10 campstore coupon for bringing a friend who has NEVER been to summer camp at Joy El before.
 Any camper who brings four new friends qualifies for a Free Week of Camp.
 For additional information on earning gift certificates, visit our Registration Information page here.

 Is Financial Aid available?

 Yes, Financial Aid is available.
 The regular camp registration needs filled out, a campership application form needs to be completed and a parent contribution needs to be received.
-This amount needs to be at least $50.
-Any amount less than that needs to be approved by the Director of Camping Programs.
-You can find the campership application here.
+This amount needs to be at least $100.
+Any amount less than that needs to be approved by the Director of Camping Ministries.
+You can find the financial aid (campership) application here.